Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

-which vanishes exactly on $\partial\Omega$.
-Since we impose the boundary conditions by using the level-set function, we will only consider the residual loss $J_r$ defined in \eqref{eq:residual_loss_parametric} in which the integrals are approached by a Monte-Carlo method, i.e.
+which vanishes exactly on $\partial\Omega$ \RBoth{and $g=0$}.
+Since we impose the boundary conditions by using the level-set function, we will only consider the residual loss $J_r$ \RBoth{approached by a Monte-Carlo method as defined in~\eqref{eq:residual_loss_parametric_MC} with $N_\text{col}=\num{5000}$ collocation points uniformly chosen on $\Omega\times\mathcal{M}$.} The hyperparameters are given in \cref{tab:paramtest1_1D}; we use the Adam optimizer~\cite{KinBa2015}.